LimeChain/wisp/README.md

 - [ ] Modify lodestar to pass finality updates that are received on startup initial sync

-**Steps on How to manually compute SyncCommittee**
+**Steps on How to manually compute SyncCommittee** TODO to be extracted as a separate CLI command / script

 1. create file to store beacon state: `touch goerli-21-feb`
 2. CURL beacon state for slot:
 ```